JonathanVeVance/neuralnetwork/readme.md

-# Foobar

-Foobar is a Python library for dealing with word pluralization.

 ## What is it?

 This is a personal project that I undertook to code a neural network API, similar to keras Sequential API, from scratch.